Geoffrey Maxwell

-Geoffrey Maxwell (died 22 February 2025) was a Jamaican football manager.
+Geoffrey Maxwell (died 22 February 2025) was a Jamaican football defender and manager.

-Career
+Playing career

+Maxwell played for the Jamaica national football team.

+Managerial career

 Maxwell managed Jamaican side Waterhouse, helping the club win the league.

 He was described as having "created history as the first man to have actually coached in the Manning Cup and the daCosta Cup competitions in the same season, while both teams are still actively engaged in the competitions".

 Style of play

 Maxwell used a 5-3-2 formation as his main formation.